-Update 3/11/2018: The seller of this unique Corrado has relisted it again on a no reserve auction, but now with a higher $12,500 starting price.
+Update 3/11/18: The seller of this unique Corrado has relisted it again on a no reserve auction, but now with a higher $12,500 starting price.

 Update 11/1/17: I was taken to task for my critique of the pricing on this example.
 The builder and many of his avid fans chimed in to offer more history and background of the build and its thoroughness.
 Additionally, the seller was able to point toward the $10,000 recent sale of a similar 24V modified Corrado to justify his pricing.
 It’s a comp that I hadn’t seen and certainly backs up his starting price argument.
 Thanks for the input to all our readership who know the seller and the build better than I did! -CJ

 1992 was an interesting year of change at Volkswagen.
 At least for the next decade, it signaled the end of the hot water-cooled EA827-derived 4-cylinder models that had made it popular once again as a modern, efficient economy car that was capable of plenty of sport, too.
 1992 was significant in this regard, because although the engine labored on for a bit, alongside the twin-cam, high-revving 16V GTI and GLI or the gutsy G60-supercharged Corrado came the new VR6 power unit.
 Displacing 2.8 liters, the new engine went without exotic forced-induction or peaky twin cams.
 Instead you just got low-end grunt and great noise, and 170-odd stampeding horses running across the front of your Volkswagen.
 In short order, the Passat, Jetta, GTI and even the EuroVan all moved to six cylinders.

 1992 was even more notable because for the U.S. market it was the sole year where both the G60 and SLC VR6 were available together in the Corrado lineup.
 It was also unique because of the tones available; Corrados had been available previously in Nugget Yellow LK1B, but in 1992 it moved to Jasmin Yellow LK1D.
 It then promptly disappeared from the color catalog after few were ordered, making it one of the most infrequently seen tones on an already seldom seen car: